 By the end of October 1945, the move to Berlin was completed and the 759th Military Police Battalion relieved the 713th Military Police Battalion of duty.
-Headquarters, A, and C Companies were billeted at 86-89 Kaiserallee, B Company at 10 Geygerstrasse, and D Company at 10 Scharfestrasse.
-Companies A, B, and D were the patrol companies and Company C was the service company, furnishing all escorts, the interior guard for the Command Post and maintaining the Motor Pool at Kaiserallee.
-In April 1947, the Battalion moved to Roosevelt Barracks.
-The 4 line companies were assigned patrol areas and the Headquarters and Headquarters Company personnel assumed responsibility for escorts, special details and operation of the Military Police District Headquarters.
-One of the initial duties assigned to the Battalion was the training and equipping of a cadre of German police.
-The Battalion kitchens also fed the local populace and organized German American Youth Clubs.
+Headquarters, „A“, and „C“ Companies were billeted at 86-89 Kaiserallee, „B“ Company at 10 Geygerstrasse and „D“ Company at 10 Scharfestrasse.
+Companies „A“, „B“, and „D“ were the patrol companies and Company „C“ the service company, furnishing all escorts, the interior guard for the Command Post and maintaining the Motor Pool at Kaiserallee.
+In April 1947, the battalion moved to Roosevelt Barracks.
+The four line companies were assigned patrol areas and HQ Company personnel assumed responsibility for escorts, special details and operation of the Military Police District Headquarters.
+One of the initial duties assigned to the battalion was the training and equipping of a cadre of German police.
+The battalion kitchens also fed the local populace and organized German American Youth Clubs.

-In March 1950, the Battalion prepared to move from Roosevelt Barracks to McNair Barracks in the city of Berlin.
-A Company made the initial move on 29 March 1950.
-The movement of the entire Battalion was not completed until 11 June 1950.
-At that time all company messes were abolished and a Battalion Consolidated Mess, which had been partially operating since 28 April 1950, was officially established.
+In March 1950, the battalion prepared to move from Roosevelt Barracks to McNair Barracks in the city of Berlin. „A“ Company made the initial move on March 29, 1950.
+The movement of the entire battalion was not completed until June 11, 1950.
+At that time all company messes were abolished and a Battalion Consolidated Mess, which had been partially operating since April 28, 1950, was officially established.

 The Battalion Motor Pool was established in Andrews Barracks and remained the motorpool for the Military Police until the inactivation of Berlin Brigade.
-Early in March 1950, the Battalion was relieved of some of its military police commitments by Company C, 382nd Military Police Service Battalion, stationed in Bremerhaven, Germany; the 526th Military Police Service Company, stationed in Hanau, Germany; and the 511th Military Police Service Platoon, stationed in Mannheim, Germany.
-These organizations, augmented by the 513th and 18th Military Police Service Platoons, assumed the military police functions of Berlin Military Post, and the Battalion went into intensive tactical training.
-On 1 June 1950, the Battalion resumed its police duties in Berlin.
+Early in March 1950, the battalion was relieved of some of its military police commitments by Company „C“, 382nd Military Police Service Battalion, stationed in Bremerhaven, Germany, the 526th Military Police Service Company, stationed in Hanau, Germany and the 511th Military Police Service Platoon, stationed in Mannheim, Germany.
+These organizations, augmented by the 513th and 18th Military Police Service Platoons, assumed the military police functions of Berlin Military Post, and the battalion went into intensive tactical training.
+On June 1, 1950, the battalion resumed its police duties in Berlin.